grollins/r-project/README.md

 # r-project
 Template for generic R data analysis project

+* 00-main.R
+    + driver script; makes it easy to run the other scripts
-* 1-load.R
+* 01-load.R
     + load the raw data
-* 2-clean.R
+* 02-clean.R
     + clean the raw data
+* 03-functions.R
+    + supporting functions for analysis

 Each analysis chunk consists of four scripts:

-* i-analysis/functions.R
-    + supporting functions for analysis i
 * i-analysis/do.R
     + do analysis i
 * i-analysis/plot.R